jrwhite17/DevOpsAssignment2/README.md

 * Click on the "Choose File" button.
 * Navigate to the directory housing the "cloudformation_devops_assignment2.template" and select "Open".

-Note: If you cloned the github repository.
+**Note:** If you cloned the github repository.
 The file location should be:
 ```
 DevOpsAssignment2/cloudformation/cloudformation_devops_assignment2.template
 ```
+* Click the "Next" button.
 * Specify a Stack name and fill out the necessary parameters for this deployment.
 * Select the "Next" button to continue on to the Options page.
 * Select the "Next" button to continue on to the Review page.